 Excitations are generated by local unitary operators $U(s)$, supported on a $(p+1)$-dimensional simplex, where $s$ represents the $(p+1)$-simplex with a coefficient in $G$.
-We assume these excitations are deconfined, meaning that the operator $U(s)$ creates excitations only localized around its boundary $\partial s$.
-When a sum of $s$, such as $s_1 + \cdots + s_n$, is closed (having no boundary), the combined operator $U(s_n) \cdots U(s_1)$ commutes with the Hamiltonian and generates a (generalized) global symmetry of the system.
-Since the excitations are assumed to be invertible, this (generalized) global symmetry forms a group.
-In general, the symmetries can form a higher group \cite{Kapustin:2013uxa,Benini:2018reh}, and they are symmetries support on subsystems on the lattice~\cite{Barkeshli2024higher}.
+We assume these excitations are deconfined, meaning that the operator $U(s)$ creates excitations only localized around its boundary $\partial s$.\footnote{\change In condensed matter physics, a particle is called \emph{deconfined} if it can be separated from its antiparticle at arbitrarily large distances without incurring an energy cost that grows with distance.
+In contrast, a \emph{confined} particle has an energy cost proportional to the separation between excitations, since the corresponding string operator $U(s)$ violates Hamiltonian terms all along its length, not just near the endpoints.} When a sum of $s$, such as $s_1 + \cdots + s_n$, is closed (having no boundary), the product operator $U(s_n) \cdots U(s_1)$ preserves excitations and generates a generalized symmetry of the system.
+Since the excitations are assumed to be invertible, this generalized symmetry forms a group.
+In general, the symmetries can form a higher group \cite{Kapustin:2013uxa,Benini:2018reh}, and they are symmetries supported on subsystems of the lattice~\cite{Barkeshli2024higher}.

-We will assume that the unitaries $U(s)$ generating the symmetry can be realized by a finite-depth quantum circuit-- for example, the operator will not involve lattice isometries such as translation or rotation.
-This is always true for $U$ that generates internal symmetries, and we will focus on such cases from now on.
-This assumption will later play an important role in our formulation of the invariants for generalized statistics.
+We assume that the unitaries $U(s)$ generating the symmetry can be realized by a finite-depth quantum circuit—for example, they do not involve lattice isometries such as translations or rotations.
+This is always the case when $U$ generates an internal symmetry, and we will restrict our attention to such cases from now on.
+This assumption will play an important role in our later formulation of invariants for generalized statistics.

 The unitaries move the configuration of the excitations.
 In general, a unitary operator can be used to connect two states $\ket{a}$ and $\ket{a'}$ through the relation $U(s)\ket{a} \propto \ket{a'}$, where $a + \partial s = a'$ and $+$ represents the fusion of Abelian excitations.
 Once the states $\ket{a}$ and the unitary operators $U(s)$ are chosen, the phase factor $\theta(s, a)$ can be specified as: